yovinasilvia/ETL-3-Spotify/README.md

 ## Project Overview
 This project demonstrates an ETL (Extract, Transform, Load) pipeline that retrieves data from the Spotify API and stores it in an SQLite database.
 The pipeline tracks and analyzes your Spotify listening history, including song titles, artist names, timestamps, and play counts.
 The project is managed using Astro, a platform for orchestrating workflows with Apache Airflow, which simplifies the scheduling and execution of the ETL pipeline.

-## Project Structure
-* `main.py`: Initializes the environment configuration and loads the required environment variables from a .env file.
-It also sets up the connection to the Spotify API and ensures that the authentication tokens are refreshed when needed.
-* `app.py`: Contains the main configuration for the Spotify API, ensuring that the API tokens and user information are set up correctly.
-It verifies that all required environment variables are loaded properly.
-* `spotify_etl.py`: Contains the core logic for the ETL process, including extracting data from the Spotify API, transforming it to ensure its integrity, and loading it into an SQLite database.
-* `spotify_dag.py`: Defines the DAG (Directed Acyclic Graph) for Airflow, which automates the scheduling of the ETL process using Astro.
-* `requirements.txt`: Lists the dependencies required to run this project.
-* `.env`: Stores environment variables such as Spotify API credentials and database configurations.

 ## Getting Started
 ### Clone This Repository
 ```